-If Indigo Arts were to receive the funding, they would use this money to put towards the development of the Arts Lab.
-The Arts Lab will be a permanent base for the group, and the money will be put to developing the equipment and resources for the group, improving the studio and performance spaces, and finally, just making sure that the Arts Lab can become a hub where the local community can engage with the Arts!
+If Indigo Arts were to receive the funding, they would put the money towards the development of the Arts Lab.
+The Arts Lab will be a permanent base for the group, and the money will help to develop the equipment and resources for the group, improve the studio and performance spaces and, finally, make sure that the Arts Lab can become a hub where the local community can engage with the arts.

 Cost of project